-The final level of {\ic} is related to the computation and manipulation of Fisher matrices to assess the constraints on cosmological parameters that can be achieved with future surveys.
-For this purpose, fisher matrices can first be computed using the {\tt mk\_fisher} routines for each probe (see Table~\ref{tab:routines}).
+For this purpose, Fisher matrices can first be computed using the {\tt mk\_fisher} routines for each probe (see Table~\ref{tab:routines}).
 The computation is done by taking excursions from the fiducial cosmological model for each of the parameters of interest.
-Fisher matrices can be combined using the {\tt combine\_fisher} routine to derive joint cosmological constrains with several surveys and probes.
+Fisher matrices can be combined using the {\tt combine\_fisher} routine to derive joint cosmological constraints with several surveys and probes.
 The routine {\tt margin\_fisher} can be used to marginalise over unwanted parameters.
-The resulting constraints can be plotted using the {\tt plt\_fisher} routines.
+The resulting contraints can be plotted using the {\tt plt\_fisher} routines.

-A typical call sequence to compute and plot fisher matrices can be found in instructions 9-11 in Table~\ref{tab:sequence}.
-As an example, the following sequence computes the fisher matrices for a DUNE weak lensing survey, a half-sky BAO spectroscopic survey (20000 deg$^2$), and their combination.\\
+A typical call sequence to compute and plot Fisher matrices can be found in instructions 9-11 in Table~\ref{tab:sequence}.
+As an example, the following sequence computes the Fisher matrices for a DUNE cosmic shear survey, a full sky BAO spectroscopic survey (20,000 deg$^2$), and their combination:\\

-{\tt $\rangle$ fid\_lens=set\_fiducial(`DUNE')}\\ {\tt $\rangle$ fid\_bao=set\_fiducial('bao\_halfsky')}\\ {\tt $\rangle$ sv\_lens=mk\_survey(fid\_lens,`sv1')}\\ {\tt $\rangle$ sv\_bao=mk\_survey(fid\_bao,`sv2')}\\ {\tt $\rangle$ f\_lens=mk\_fisher\_lens(fid\_lens,sv\_lens)}\\ {\tt $\rangle$ f\_bao=mk\_fisher\_bao(fid\_bao,sv\_bao)}\\ {\tt $\rangle$ f\_comb=comb\_fisher(f\_lens,f\_bao)}\\
+{\tt $\rangle$ fid\_{lens}=set\_fiducial('DUNE')}\\ {\tt $\rangle$ fid\_{bao}=set\_fiducial('bao\_halfsky')}\\ {\tt $\rangle$}\\ {\tt $\rangle$ sv\_lens=mk\_survey(fid\_lens,'sv1')}\\ {\tt $\rangle$ sv\_bao=mk\_survey(fid\_bao,'sv2')}\\ {\tt $\rangle$}\\ {\tt $\rangle$ f\_lens=mk\_fisher\_lens(fid\_lens,sv\_lens)}\\ {\tt $\rangle$ f\_bao=mk\_fisher\_bao(fid\_bao,sv\_bao)}\\ {\tt $\rangle$ f\_comb=comb\_fisher(f\_lens,f\_bao)}\\

 The following call sequence produces figure~\ref{fig:fisher} showing the 68\%CL constraints on the dark energy parameters $\Omega_{DE}$ and $w_0$ expected for each surveys separately (blue and red ellipse) and jointly (solid green ellipse).\\